Welcome to Kanga Products

 Click Here for the latest update on software and information complimenting Paul m0xpd artical in latest SPRAT - "Occam's Microcontroller" , i.e. new version of the code has been produced, due to the fact that original LCD used is no longer available.

 The new version allows the use of a 16*4 alphanumeric LCD + I2C interface module.
 These are available on the Arduino page.
+Please note!!
+You will need the correct LCD Library installed to ensure correct operation of the LCD.

 The "Kanga / m0xpd DDS Shield"